-If you live in one of the states that this regional bank services, TD Bank offers both a home loan option and a home equity line of credit (HELOC).
-But it doesn’t waive some closing costs that other lenders do, and its reputation with customers is tarnished.
+If you live in one of the states that this regional bank services, TD Bank offers both a home equity loan option and a home equity line of credit (HELOC).
+But it doesn’t waive some closing costs that other lenders do, and its customer reputation is low.

 |Loan products offered||Home equity loan, HELOC|

 |Minimum credit score||This lender doesn’t list a minimum, but most banks require at least a 620 FICO score.|